psimatis/CanCanto/README.md

 A mobile app to teach myself Flutter and Cantonese.

 ## Target Specs
-The app is essentially a flash card with english-cantonese translations.
+A flash card app with english-cantonese translations and performance statistics.
 It consists of four screens:
 1) Quiz: Quizzes the user to translate random phrases and shows performance stats.
 2) Vocabulary: Lists all phrases and allows CRUD operations.